kar10tik/19-bit-cpu-dv/README.md

 - **Instruction Bus** → Transfers instructions
 - **Address Buses** → Determines memory locations, separate for instructions and data

 Since using standard 8-bit-byte- and 16-bit-word-addressable memories would waste space for 19-bit words, the memories modeled are 19-bit-word addressable.
-The control unit is pipelined with an RDFE state machine: Reset, Decode, Fetch, Execute.
+The control unit is pipelined with an RFDE state machine: Reset, Fetch, Decode, Execute.

 ---

 ## **Instruction Set (Supported Opcodes)**
-The CPU shall support the following instructions:
+The CPU shall support the instructions below.
+The instruction size shall be fixed at 32 bits to support for 19-bit immediate operands.

 ### **Logical Operations**
 | Instruction | Opcode  | Description |